AMD Ryzen 5 5500 vs Intel Core Ultra 5 Desktop Processor 245K

 Frequently Asked Questions

-AMD Ryzen 5 5500 excels if you value most affordable 6-core zen 3 processor available.
-Intel Core Ultra 5 Desktop Processor 245K is better if you prioritize significantly improved power efficiency (performance-per-watt) vs. 14th gen. Pick based on your budget and daily use.
+AMD Ryzen 5 5500 is the better choice if you prioritize most affordable 6-core zen 3 processor available.
+Intel Core Ultra 5 Desktop Processor 245K wins if you value significantly improved power efficiency (performance-per-watt) vs. 14th gen. Both are rated highly (4.7★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure